 Before moving from Calgary to Victoria, Cole spent his first 5 years coaching with the Cascade Swim Club, working as a head coach for age group, 10&U athletes, and summer club programs.
-This is Cole's third year at Island Wwimming, for the first two years he was leading the SCP Blue group.
-Cole is now the Lead senior performance coach Working alongside Dave with both Sr Performance and CSI.
+This is Cole's fourth year at Island Swimming, leading the SCP Blue group for his first two years here.
+Cole is now the Lead senior performance coach working alongside Dave with both Sr Performance and CSI.

-Originally from the Netherlands, he moved to Vernon at the age of 8 where he swam and went to school.
-In 2014, Wouter moved to Victoria where he swam with Island Swimming and the High Performance Center's Next-Gen training program.
-Back in 2016 and 2017 he spent his summers in the Okanagan as the head coach of the Lumby Lightning Swim Club, a summer club just east of his home town.
-Wouter currently goes to Camosun College where he is working on a bachelor's degree in athletic and exercise therapy.
+Wouter returns for his fourth year coaching at JDF and his third as Manager of Programs and coach of the Island Black, Island Blue, and ISS gold groups.
+Originally from the Netherlands, Wouter moved to Vernon at the age of 8 where he swam and went to school.
+In 2014 he moved to Victoria where he swam with ISC and the High Performance Center's Next-Gen training program.
+In 2016 & 2017 he spent the summer as the head coach of the Lumby Lightning Swim Club, a summer club just east of his home town.
+Wouter currently goes to Camosun College where he is working on a bachelor's degree in sport & fitness leadership.
 Wouter is also working on his NCCP level 2 certification.

 SCP Island Blue Coach

 Born in Vancouver, Brett has been involved with ISC as both an athlete and coach for almost 10 years now.
 He began coaching in 2016 after swimming the previous 3 seasons in the Claremont Sports Institute (CSI) Program.
 Swimming mostly at a provincial level, his favourite events included the 200m Butterfly and 200m Freestyle.
 Outside of swimming, Brett is currently in his third year in the Peter B. Gustavson School of Business at the University of Victoria.
-Brett will be coaching the Blue group at SCP after spending last season as the JDF Green & Silver coach.
+Brett will be be back coaching the Blue group at SCP.

-SCP Island Swim Skills Silver, and Island Black Coach
+SCP Island Swim Skills Gold & Silver (Tu/Th) Coach

-This is Kyle's 3rd year as the assistant for the Black group and his first year as a lead for the Silver group at SCP.
-As longtime ISC /CSI swimmer he has a keen technical eye and loads of experience that he brings every session.
+This is Kyle's second year as a lead for the Silver group at SCP and first year as the lead coach for the Gold group.
+As longtime ISC /CSI swimmer he has a keen technical eye and loads swimming of experience that he brings every session.
 He brings endless youthful energy and a natural ability to connect with the swimmers.